matthewaptaylor/data-loader-firestore/README.md

 # data-loader-firestore

 data-loader-firestore is a utility to reduce requests to Firestore via memoisation.
+This means requests to Firestore for the same document aren't duplicated, as long as they are carried out on the same instance of FirestoreDataLoader.
+Among other use cases, it can be very useful in a GraphQL server ([explained here](https://www.apollographql.com/docs/apollo-server/data/fetching-data#batching-and-caching)), such as Apollo Server v4.

 ## Usage

-To add data-loaer-firestore to your project:
+To add data-loader-firestore to your project:

 ```bash
 npm install --save data-loader-firestore